Documenting¶

 .

-For a more complete working set of documentation, check out Django’s docs directory.
+For a nice example set of documentation, check out Django’s docs directory.
 This is used to build docs.djangoproject.com.

 Sphinx is used to build the documentation.